newism/nsm.tiny_mce.ee_addon/README.md

 ### Config files

 TinyMCE config files are located in `/system/expressionengine/third_party/nsm_tiny_mce/config/tiny_mce` and are loaded as CI Views into the footer of the CP.

+There are two variables passed into the config that allow further customisation from the field configuration.

-One variable is passed through `$field_class` which should be used to uniquely identify fields with different configurations like so:
+* `$field_class` - used to uniquely identify fields with different configurations.
+* `$field_height` - used to set the height of the TinyMCE WYSIWYG.

 	<script language="javascript" type="text/javascript">
 		tinyMCE.init({